Plutonomicon/plutarch-plutus/GUIDE.md

 parses as - `f (foo 1)`

-(don&#39;t take the parens literally - after all `f` and `foo` are not Haskell level functions)
+(don't take the parens literally - after all `f` and `foo` are not Haskell level functions)

 > Aside: Remember that function application here is **strict**.
 The arguments _will be evaluated_ and then passed in.
 >
 > Rule of thumb: If you see `#` - you can quickly infer that a Plutarch level function is being applied and the arguments will be evaluated.
-Haskell level functions still have their usual semantics, which is why `pif` doesn&#39;t evaluate both branches. (if you want, you can use `pif'` - which is a Plutarch level function and therefore strict)
+Haskell level functions still have their usual semantics, which is why `pif` doesn't evaluate both branches. (if you want, you can use `pif'` - which is a Plutarch level function and therefore strict)

 ### Conditionals